East Aurora, New York: Geography

-Main Street in the village is U.S. Route 20A.
+Main Street in the village is U.S. Route 20A, New York State Route 16, and New York State Route 78.

+The East Branch of Cazenovia Creek flows through the south portion of the village.

 Points of interest

 Main Street in East Aurora is lined with a variety of specialty shops, restaurants, churches, municipal buildings and carefully preserved homes.
 Businesses include The East Aurora Advertiser, the community newspaper since 1872, which has occupied its Main St. office for more than 100 years.
 On Riley Street sits the East Aurora Classic Rink, which was created by the Aurora Ice Association.
 The rink’s components such as the boards, glass and refrigeration system were purchased by the Aurora Ice Association and is the same equipment used in the 2008 NHL Winter Classic between the Buffalo Sabres and the Pittsburgh Penguins.
+Included on the National Register of Historic Places listings in Erie County, New York are seven locations in the village.